bigooze/bigooze.github.io/README.md

 # I'm trying to learn about web design for the first time and renew my portfolio
-Basically I'm a n00b but learning is fun!
+Basically I'm a n00b trying to learn at a turtle's pace...
 And because I'm not on social media, I needed a landing page for people to review my work, in the random-ass-offchance I got a referral or something.
+I followed a bunch of tutorials to learn the basics of Ruby so that I could learn the basics of Jekyll and Github Pages.
+Never used the command line or git/github before, but here we are!
+Here's the Jekyll theme I used with zero variations on the dark skin:

 ## Minimal Mistakes remote theme starter